DZborovsk/weather-check/README.md

 # weather-check

-Using 2 APIs with Cocoapods to get geolocation data and all weather info for that location.
+Using 2 APIs with Cocoapods to get geolocation data and all weather info for the searched location.
 With autolayout, hanndle errors.

 We will use 2 distinct APIs coming from 2 services on which you will have to create an account.